Review this checklist to see the steps you should be taking before you arrive at UMW.

 When sending your wire payment, ask your bank to include your name and student ID on your wire payment!

 Do not send payment until you receive a bill from UMWbills@umw.edu or the balance appears on your student account on EaglePay.

 Make sure your family knows how to contact us at CIE.
 Email us at email@example.com, or call (+001)540-654-1870.
 UMW’s emergency phone number is (+001)540-654-1025.
 This number accepts collect calls (i.e. free calls) 24 hours a day, 7 days a week.
 The officer who answers will always be able to locate a staff member in the CIE office.

 Your immigration-related documents: your passport, Form DS-2019/I-20, welcome letter from UMW, and financial support documentation.
-These items must be carried with you and presented to the inspector upon arrival to the U.S.
+These items must be carried with you and presented to the Customs & Border Protections office at your point of entry in the U.S.